Public holidays in Australia

-Public holidays in Australia refer to the holidays recognised in law in Australia.
+Public holidays in Australia are the holidays recognised in law in Australia.
 Although they are declared on a state and territory basis, they comprise a mixture of nationally celebrated days and holidays exclusive to the individual jurisdictions.

 Public holidays function as non-working days, with workers generally receiving full paid leave independently of annual leave.
 Those working on public holidays receive additional penalty rates of pay.
 Where they fall on a weekend, public holidays are generally declared in lieu for the following Monday.

 Statutory holidays in Australia are based on varying religious, cultural and civic observations.
 Christian celebrations, namely Christmas and Easter, are some of the most significant ones observed.
 A Labour Day is observed in each state and territory, although it is varied in date.
 There are two significant national days, Australia Day (26 January) and Anzac Day (25 April), which are nationwide public holidays.

 When a public holiday occurs on a Friday or Monday, the three-day period is colloquially known as a "long weekend".